The Avalon Fleet III Live-Aboard

 All fishing weeks onboard the Avalon III yacht run from Saturday to the following Saturday, with five and a half full days of guided fishing.
-A normal week includes seven (7) nights aboard, and roundtrip transportation from Camaguey to Jucaro Port.
+A normal week includes seven (7) nights aboard, and group roundtrip transportation from to Jucaro Port from your arrival city.
 Upon arrival in Jucaro, clients board Avalon III to head out to Jardines de la Reina.
 The season in the Jardines de la Reina runs from mid-October through the end of August, though the fishery can offer excellent fishing year round.

 Built in 2019, Avalon III offers 15 large staterooms with en suite baths.
 The 145 foot long boat, accommodates 8 skiffs or 16 anglers max.
 The boat offers the perfect balance of substantial exploration capabilities, functional style, and total comfort, and offers guests a unique platform for an exclusive voyage through the Jardines de la Reina.
 All staterooms offer plenty of space, private bathrooms, individual air conditioning, and heating controls and electricity plugs (110).
 A spacious and comfortable lounge area provides an indoor air conditioned lounge area, a large indoor dining room in located on the main deck with an outdoor lounge area on the main deck and an unparalleled bar on the uppermost deck of the ship.
 This is the ideal option for large groups.